mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/defaults/domains/GRIDCRO2D.California_12km_97x107
     input/defaults/domains/GRIDCRO2D.SCAQMD_4km_102x156

 These GRIDCRO2D are the same files used in CMAQ to define the lat/lon corners of each modeling grid cell.
 This file type was chosen as it is already a community standard, and anyone wanting to run CMAQ will already have this file for their modeling domain.
 For a full description of the file, see the [official CMAQ documentation][CMAQ].
-But in short, it is a Classic-type NetCDF binary file, with two variables that are relevant to ESTA and completely define the modeling grid:
+In short, it is a Classic-type NetCDF binary file, with two variables that are relevant to ESTA and completely define the modeling grid:

     float LAT(TSTEP, LAY, ROW, COL) ;
         LAT:long_name = "LAT             " ;